 - If your BMW is under warranty, take your car to the dealer, and they will top off the cooling system free of charge.

-Coolant level full, I still get low coolant warning light.
+The coolant level is full, but I still get a low coolant warning light.

 Use the OEM BMW Engine Coolant recommended in your owner’s manual mixed 50/50.